Delzye/lsa2odm/README.md

 ### As a jar

 You can use the jar to convert an archive.
 The first parameter must be the path to the archive, the second parameter is an optional output path.
+Compiling the jar: 'mvn compile assembly:single', executed in the root directory of the project.
+Usage: 'java -jar \<jar-name\> arg1 arg2'

 ### In another maven project